 Increase in trading opportunities

-During the Producer Committee meetings, we asked the participants to tell us about their organisation’s achievements during the year and the changes made to their business, which, resulted in improved trading opportunities.
+During the producer consultations, we asked participants to share their organisations achievements and the factors that contributed to improved trading opportunities.

 In Rwanda, participants highlighted the critical importance of receiving funds promptly, especially in the face of rising farm gate prices driven by intense local competition.
 Securing timely finance enabled them to procure coffee from their farmers ahead of their competitors.
 Similarly, in Uganda, where competition is also intense, the punctual disbursement of funds played a pivotal role in meeting contractual obligations with buyers.
 Furthermore, these producers shared that access to finance not only allowed them to retain their existing producer members but also encouraged more farmers to join their organisations.
 This has not only increased their capacity to purchase larger quantities of coffee but has also broadened their market opportunities, as they have been able to engage with more buyers.

 In Peru, one organisation highlighted a successful year for their primary product, brown sugar.
 Furthermore, they have made significant progress in their pre-feasibility study to incorporate technology into their production process, marking a crucial step in evaluating the potential investment for a new plant.